 Education Ministry – Early Years Click to Enlarge In her history of the Wheaton Franciscans, Hearts Inflamed, Prudence Moylan writes, “Right from the start the Sisters had to choose, among many opportunities, what work they would do and where they would do it.”
 There were always more needs than the Sisters were able to meet.
 They focused their work on the guidance of Mother Clara “to educate children, especially orphans, to care for the sick, poor,” and “any manner of loving service for which the Lord gives them opportunity.”
 (Founding constitution) In 1875, Father Theodore [...]

-About whfradminThis author has not yet filled in any details.
+About Wheaton FranciscansThis author has not yet filled in any details.

-So far whfradmin has created 34 blog entries.
+So far Wheaton Franciscans has created 142 blog entries.